 Frequently Asked Questions about the Blackstar Fly 3

 Answer: The Fly Stereo Pack comes with everything you need, including the extension cabinet and power supply.
-It is currently on offer on the brand’s website for one month only!
+Check the Blackstar website for availability!

 Answer: If you were to purchase the Blackstar Fly 3 from a retailer such as Guitar Center, there is the option to take out a Pro Coverage plan, which gives added protection and steps in when typical ‘wear and tear’ coverage ends.